 The devices sent to Soros, Brennan and the top Democratic officials appeared to be pipe bombs, said Bryan Paarmann, FBI special agent in charge of the counterterrorism division in New York.

-An initial examination shows they are rudimentary but functional and have similar construction.
+An initial examination shows they are rudimentary but functional, and have similar construction.
 At least one contained projectiles, including shards of glass, a law enforcement official told CNN.
+The bombs were unstable and could have been set off by handling, sources said.

 Were the pipe bombs designed to go off?